Buckhannon River

-The Buckhannon River is a 45.4 mi tributary of the Tygart Valley River in north-central West Virginia, USA.
+The Buckhannon River is a 45.4 mi tributary of the Tygart Valley River in north-central West Virginia, United States.
 Via the Tygart Valley, Monongahela and Ohio rivers, it is part of the watershed of the Mississippi River, draining an area of 309 sqmi on the unglaciated portion of the Allegheny Plateau.
 It provides drinking water for much of Upshur County.

 Geography

 The Buckhannon River is formed at the community of Alexander in southern Upshur County by the confluence of the Left Fork Buckhannon River and the Right Fork Buckhannon River, both of which rise in southwestern Randolph County at elevations of 3658 ft and 3401 ft, respectively, and flow generally north-northwestwardly into southern Upshur County.
 The Right Fork flows through the communities of Pickens and Selbyville and collects tributaries known as the Middle Fork Right Fork Buckhannon River and the Left Fork Right Fork Buckhannon River; the Left Fork of the Right Fork flows through the community of Helvetia.

 From Alexander the Buckhannon River flows generally northwardly, past Sago, to the city of Buckhannon, then northeastwardly into southwestern Barbour County, past Boulder (Rangoon Post Office) and Carrollton, where it is crossed by the Carrollton Covered Bridge.
 It joins the Tygart Valley River just downstream of Carrollton, about 4 mi southwest of Philippi, at the site of the former community of Tygart Junction.